lucia-auth/lucia/documentation/content/guidebook/email-verification-links/nextjs-app.md

 ---
-title: "Email authentication with verification links in Next.js Pages Router"
+title: "Email authentication with verification links in Next.js App Router"
-menuTitle: "Next.js Pages Router"
+menuTitle: "Next.js App Router"
-description: "Extend Lucia by implementing email and password authentication with email verification links in Next.js Pages Router"
+description: "Extend Lucia by implementing email and password authentication with email verification links"
 ---

 _Before starting, make sure you've [setup Lucia and your database](/start-here/getting-started)._

-If you're new to Lucia, we recommend starting with [Sign in with username and password](/guidebook/sign-in-with-username-and-password/nextjs-pages) starter guide as this guide will gloss over basic concepts and APIs.
-Make sure to implement password resets as well, which is covered in a separate guide (see [Password reset links](/guidebook/password-reset-link/nextjs-pages) guide).
+If you're new to Lucia, we recommend starting with [Sign in with username and password](/guidebook/sign-in-with-username-and-password/nextjs-app) starter guide as this guide will gloss over basic concepts and APIs.
+Make sure to implement password resets as well, which is covered in a separate guide (see [Password reset links](/guidebook/password-reset-link/nextjs-app) guide).

 This example project will have a few pages: